ManuGar/FrImCla/Readme.md

 *   Several deep learning models
 *   Classical computer vision techniques
 *   Different performance measures
-*   Jupyter notebook to use the framework
+*   Jupyter notebooks to use the framework
 *   Ability to test several models at the same time
-*   It is possible to easily add models and apply them into the framework to comprobe the performance over the dataset
+*   It is possible to easily add models and apply them into the framework to comprobe the performance over a dataset

 ## Requeriments and installation of the library
 The library uses Python 2.7, which must be installed.